selinaZitrone/YoMos2020/README.md

 Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/selinaZitrone/YoMos2020/master?urlpath=rstudio)
 <!-- badges: end -->

 This repository is an example of how to set up a research compendium using the R package structure as a blueprint.
-It includes unit test and a simple continuous integration pipeline using GitHub Actions.
+It includes a simple unit test and continuous integration pipeline using GitHub Actions.

-This repository was created for a workshop at the virtual YoMos meeting 2020.
+This repository was created for a workshop at the virtual [YoMos](https://www.yomos.org/) meeting 2020.

-You can find the presentation and step by step instructions on how to set up your own project [here](https://selinazitrone.github.io/YoMos2020/index.html)
+You can find the presentation slides and a step by step guide on how to set up your own project with R and RStudio [here](https://selinazitrone.github.io/YoMos2020/index.html)

 References
 ==========